Plainview-Old Bethpage Central School District: History

 In 1959, two new Plainview schools opened, and all are still open today: Parkway Elementary School (now named Judy Jacobs-Parkway Elementary School for deceased county legislature Judy Jacobs) and Pasadena Elementary School.
 Pasadena was closed in 1981 due to low population, but reopened in 2000.
-In 1960, what was then called Plainview Junior High School opened, costing a whopping $3.4 million, and was later changed to Stratford Road Elementary in 1992.
+In 1960, what was then called Plainview Junior High School opened, costing $3.4 million, and was later changed to Stratford Road Elementary in 1992.
 In 1961, the Board of Education approved of Howard B. Mattlin Middle School, in honor of former board member Mattlin, who died at age 36 due to cancer.